Small lemon trees are a great choice if you’d like to grow a citrus tree but don’t have a lot of space.

 Dwarf lemon trees grow well in containers and if you place them on a plant stand with wheels you can easily move them around to different areas of your garden or patio to get the right amount of sunlight or protect them from harsh weather conditions.

-This flexibility makes it possible to grow lemons even in regions where they wouldn’t typically thrive outdoors.
+This flexibility makes it possible to grow lemons even in regions where they wouldn’t usually thrive outdoors.

 Keeping lemon trees small can help enhance fruit production.